 - Key Features: Super fine powder, versatile for any baking need, created using the whole almond, excellent flavor

 - Pounds: 1 (in packs of 1 to 4)

 If you know anything about almond flour, you know about Bob’s Red Mill.
 There is something about this brand’s high-end products that stick out like a sore thumb in the best way possible.
 Well, just like all of their other products, Bob’s Red Mill almond flour is a top-notch pick.

 Bob’s Red Mill is all-natural and includes only one ingredient: whole almonds.
 That’s right – this almond flour is ground down from the whole almond, including the shell.
 But don’t worry, this almond flour has zero graininess and a desirably fine texture for all of your baking needs.

 People rave about the flavor this almond flour brings, too.
 There is a certain buttery sweetness you will only find with this brand, which is lovely for baked goods.
 Just keep in mind that this is a pretty high-end almond flour, and it has a high price tag to match.

 As I said, the price tag is high.
-It is much higher than other almond flours on this list.
+It is much higher than other almond flour on this list.
 Is it worth the price?
 Absolutely.
-If you’re willing to spend more on your almond flour, don’t hesitate to purchase.
+If you’re willing to spend more on your almond flour, don’t hesitate to purchase it.